 It may be better for people with type 2 diabetes to focus on:

 - following a healthful, balanced diet with plenty of fresh fruits and vegetables

-- spread the intake of carbohydrates out evenly throughout the day
+- spreading the intake of carbohydrates out evenly throughout the day

-- eat smaller meals more often rather than a large meal once a day
+- eating smaller meals more often rather than a large meal once a day

 Discover more resources for living with type 2 diabetes by downloading the free T2D Healthline app.
 It provides access to expert content on type 2 diabetes and peer support through one-on-one conversations and live group discussions.
 Download the app for iPhone or Android.